GeoffreyRussellClark/cars_scraper/HowToExecuteSpiders.md

 workon </virtualenvname/>
 scrapy crawl NewCarsSpider -o NewCars.csv

-It takes approximately x minutes to run on my computer
+It takes approximately an hour and a half to run on my computer

 ### NewCarsImageSpider ###